Budget Message

 Recommendation

-I am recommending a preliminary increase in the levy of 9.00%.
-Early estimates from the Steele County assessor indicate the city’s tax capacity increasing over 10%.
+Therefore, I am recommending an increase in the levy of 7.5%.
+Preliminary estimates from the Steele County assessor indicate the city’s tax capacity increasing by approximately 7%.
 This growth will minimize the impact to the taxpayer.
 The city has a history of strong economic growth.
 The tax capacity growth over the last three years has exceeded the increase in the levy.
-The proposed 2023 budget reflects strategic investment to accommodate and continue economic growth.
-This budget closely follows the strategic plan.
+The recommended 2025 budget reflects strategic investment to accommodate and continue economic growth.
+This budget closely follows and advances the strategic plan.

-Special thanks to the finance department and Department Heads for their work developing the 2023 budget for their work on the budget and CIP documents and the department heads for their excellent work in developing the programs necessary to carry out the vision and strategic plan of the city council.
+Special thanks to the Finance Department and Department Directors for their work developing the 2024 budget for their work on the budget and CIP documents and the department directors for their excellent work in developing the programs necessary to carry out the vision and strategic plan of the City Council.